namgo/EvangelionBot1997/README.md

 I couldn't think of a programmatic way to do this, so we'll just browse through all 26 episodes and remove the intro/extro images.

 # Getting subtitles
-You'll only really be able to download 100 or so subs per day unless you can find a work-around
+You'll only really be able to download 100 or so subs per day unless you can find a work-around.